nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 	- an identifier that is the masterIdentifier of the existing DocumentReference
 	- the action code “replaces”
 3. Provider POSTs the DocumentReference resource
-4. NRLS will transactionally -
+4. NRL will transactionally -
 	1. create the new DocumentReference marking it as current
 	2. resolve the existing DocumentReference using the relatesTo.target.identifer
 	3. mark that DocumentReference as superseded